grapeot/blog/content/email-cygwin.md

 Category: Computing
 Tags: English, Linux, Tutorial
 Slug: sending-emails-from-cygwin
+Summary: Quick tutorial on configuring exim and email packages in Cygwin to send emails from Windows command line via SMTP server without authentication.

 Googled a lot but couldn't find tutorials about how to send emails from Windows command line.
 After playing with the mail tools in Cygwin, found it's pretty straightforward and put it up here for future reference.